We’ve compiled a list of the top 20 days out in the South East that are DEFINITELY worth leaving the house for.

 Head to an underwater world in this great aquarium.
 With fish of all shapes and colours – not to mention a few sharks – your kids won’t be disappointed with what’s on offer.
 Attend the ocean presentation to learn more about the fish and get a front-row view at shark feeding time.
 There’s even a chance to get up close and personal with the creepy crawlies at the reptile-handling session.
 No matter what you do, you are guaranteed to have a great, if somewhat fishy, day out.

 You’ll have bucket loads of fun with the kids at Harbour Park and they can cool down in the sea (weather permitting!)
 With lovely picnic greens and riverside walks, you don’t have to spend a lot of money to have a lovely time here.
-To enjoy the fairground style rides you’ll save money by booking your ticket in advance – an unlimited ride wristband costs £18 when purchased online.
 The attractions are best suited for children aged between two and 12.
 If the weather turns there is also an indoor place area for over 3s.

 Take a trip on one of these fantastic vintage trains through the beautiful Sussex countryside.
 Although prices for this day out are slightly higher budget, it is one of the days out in the South East really worth the expense and Blue Peter badge holders get to go for free!
 You might also be interested in a Bluebell Bonus pass which entitles adults to half price travel for a year and children just £1!
 Open all year round, experience the gorgeous summer or a Victorian Christmas as you steam your way down the track.